-- 1. Are the scenarios and design criteria in the geotechnical stability analyses appropriate for the site hazards and conditions and site criticality? - 2.
-Are current and future flooding concerns (i.e. from groundwater, coastal and riverine flooding and sea level rise) addressed adequately based on the references and the nature of the project? - 3.
-Has the applicant demonstrated that adverse impacts to adjacent properties from the project have been minimized in the design?
+- 1. Are the scenarios and design criteria in the geotechnical stability analyses appropriate for the site hazards and conditions and site criticality?

+- 2. Are current and future flooding risks (i.e. from groundwater, coastal and riverine flooding, and sea level rise) addressed adequately based on the references and the nature of the project?

+- 3. Has the applicant demonstrated that adverse impacts to adjacent properties from the project have been minimized in the design?

-- 4. Is there any data monitoring you recommend BCDC require of the applicant to enhance the future safety of the project in light of its projected 60-year estimated lifespan? - 5.
-Are there any other design and physical concerns that have not been addressed?
+- 4. In light of the critical nature of the airport, what future plan reviews or monitoring programs would you recommend BCDC require of the applicant to enhance the future safety of the project in light of its projected 60-year estimated lifespan and future sea level rise?
+Monitoring could include:

+- Design-build phase submittals

+- Corrosion monitoring

+- Interior drainage system function

+- Passive barrier function

+- Storms/waves and sea level rise

+- Emergency preparation or response systems

+- Others?

+- 5. Are there any other design and physical concerns that have not been addressed?